THE OUTLET’S DEMISE

 TENTATIVE PRELIMINARY SITE CONDOMINIUM

 Jamie Dyer, an engineer affiliated with Whiteman Ward, presented on behalf of the builder.
-Shortly into the discussion, a question that pertained to Lot 10.
+Shortly into the discussion, a question pertained to Lot 10.
 Township minutes read engineer Dyer's answer to the question.

 Minutes read,